chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 1. **Core principles**
    1. your organization's approach to open source and the purpose behind your strategy
    2. what does success look like for your organization, and how does open source contribute to this success?
-2. **Key stakeholders (or key groups and individuals for your open source strategy):** Identifying your stakeholders allow you to answer the question "How do we know which all to focus and for whom (is this strategy)?"
+2. **Key stakeholders (or key groups and individuals for your open source strategy):** Identifying your stakeholders allow you to answer the question, "How do we know which all to focus on and for whom (is this strategy)?"

    1. by team (i.e., legal, marketing, Imaging Tech)
-   2. by organization (i.e., Science)
+   2. by the organization (i.e., Science)
    3. by role (i.e., Engineering Director)

-   Other useful questions to ask when identifying your stakeholders are:
+   Other practical questions to ask when identifying your stakeholders are:

    - who does this program include?
    - who does this program exclude?